-These accessories from VR Cover will make your Quest 2 even better

-Best Oculus Quest 2 VR Cover Accessories Android Central 2021
+Best Oculus Quest 2 VR Cover Accessories 2022

+We've tested every VR Cover accessory to help you decide which is the best fit for your gaming life.

-VR Cover has been around for years now, making accessories that help make VR more comfortable.
-The VR Cover for Oculus Quest 2 facial interface replacement makes the best VR workout games considerably more enjoyable since you're no longer left with a nasty, sweaty foam pad afterward.
+VR Cover has been around for years now, making accessories that help make VR sessions more comfortable.
+Our favorite is the facial interface replacement, built to avoid a nasty, sweaty foam pad after your virtual workouts.
 But VR Cover has a lot more for the Oculus Quest 2 than just face pads.
 It has solutions for every single part of the Quest 2 to make it the most comfortable VR experience you've ever had.
 We've got all of these accessories listed below and will give you the low-down on the very best ones to get!

+These are the best VR Cover accessories for your Meta Quest 2

-- A comfort overhaul: Facial interface and foam pad replacement
+Facial interface and foam pad replacement

 Since our review of the facial interface and foam pad replacement, VR Cover has further refined the product and even added a ton of new colors to the list of options.
 My personal favorite is the Winter Edition, which ships with a red facial interface connector and two white PU-leather pads for your face.
 These enhance comfort and provide a surface that can actually be cleaned and sanitized, unlike those foam pads that ship with the Quest 2.
 There's also a vent built into the facial interface connector to help your face breathe a bit better and prevent foggy lenses.

-Wick the sweat off: Silicone Cover
+Wick the sweat off

 VR Cover Silicone Covers will keep your Oculus Quest 2 foam in tip-top shape by keeping sweat from ever getting to it.
 These easy-to-apply covers fit right over your existing foam pads — or VR Cover's own PU-leather replacements — and provide a comforting, soft-powdered texture for your skin.
 I prefer the feeling of these over the PU-leather pads when playing something where I sweat a lot since the silicone build adds an extra layer of padding and helps keep the sweat from accumulating on your face.
 Be warned, though, you might want to combine these with an absorbant headband to help wick up the sweat while you play.

-The VR Cover Head Strap Pad might just be the single most comfortable accessory that VR Cover makes for your head.
-It's a triangular-shaped pad that wraps around the top and both side straps, making the cloth straps that ship with the Quest 2 über comfortable.
-For me, it made it easier to play for long periods of time without head fatigue.
-The downside is that it's harder to adjust the strap size since the pads cover the plastic adjusting pieces.

-Protect your home: Halo Controller Protectors
+Halo Controller Protectors

 Ever just smack your controllers into each other or, heaven forbid, a breakable object in the room?
 While it probably won't prevent glass breakage completely, putting these silicone Halo Controller Protectors over the ring on your Oculus Quest 2 controllers provide ample padding.
 These don't interfere with tracking since there are proper cutouts for the tracking LEDs.
 You can think of them as similar to those Wii remote protectors everyone had not so long ago.

-Let it go!: Controller grips
+Controller grips

 Most of these accessories are only built for comfort-enhancement, but these controller grips will directly enhance your ability to actually throw things in VR.
 For me, tossing grenades and other objects in VR was always a bit tricky since you still have to hold onto the controller while performing these actions.
 VR Cover's controller grips have a strap that wraps around the back of your hands, keeping the controllers firmly in your grip even when you let go.
 They also ship with a lovely piece of felt fabric that makes the straps ultra-soft against your skin, keeping them from irritating you over time.

-Take it with you: Carrying case
+Take it with you

 The biggest difference between the Oculus Quest family and every other major VR headset is its portability, so why not get a case and keep your Oculus Quest 2 safe while transporting it to other places, all while saving a good $20 over the official case?
 This one is a hardshell case covered with fabric.
 The Oculus Quest 2 and its controllers fit perfectly in a form-fit molding, and there's even a little pouch where you can include extras like the best Quest 2 battery packs.
-There's evem a nice little handle for keeping it in your possession without dropping.
+There's even a nice little handle for keeping it in your possession without dropping it.

-An elite-level cushion: Elite Strap pad
+Elite Strap pad

 The Oculus Quest 2 Elite Strap is a fantastic accessory for the Quest 2, but it's lacking in one key area: There are no pads for the back of your head.
 This cushy pad feels excellent and really is the perfect addition to the best head strap currently sold by Oculus.
 It gets bonus points for being made of the same kind of PU leather as the facial interface replacement, which means it's not just cushy and wicks off sweat but it's super-easy to clean, too!

-Throw it all away: Disposable Hygiene Covers
+Disposable Hygiene Covers

 It's a ton of fun to share the Quest 2 with friends and family, but sometimes people are just sweatier than others.
 If you've ever shared your Quest 2 with anyone, you know exactly what I mean.
 That's why these disposable hygiene covers are so nice.
 The super-soft cloth-like texture of these stick-on covers help absorb all that nasty sweat and make clean-up as easy as peeling them off and tossing them in the garbage (and then washing your hands profusely afterward).
 VR cover has designed these to stick on to their PU-leather facial replacement, though, so be sure to pick that up before buying a pack.

-I need my space: XL Glasses Spacer
+XL Glasses Spacer

 If you're someone who needs to wear glasses while using the Oculus Quest 2, you might find that the spacer included with the Quest 2 is a little thin and doesn't allow for enough space inside to comfortably fit glasses.
 VR Cover's XL glasses spacer is the perfect solution for this.
 It's considerably deeper than the original pack-in spacer and helps provide ample space between your glasses and the VR lenses to keep them from getting scratched.

-Preventing scratches: Lens Cover
+Lens Cover

 While you can easily replace a lot of parts on the Oculus Quest 2, there's one external piece that's not really meant to be user-replaceable: the lenses.
 If you're regularly carrying the Quest 2 around or don't have a closed storage system for it (like the carrying case above), you might want to consider getting this soft lens cover to keep them from getting scratched. it's a small investment that'll help keep your Quest 2's lenses in tip-top shape.